Skip to content

 • Understand the fundamental principles and theoretical underpinnings of major generative model families.

-• Implement and train deep generative models for practical applications and problem domains.
+• Implement and train generative models for practical applications and problem domains.

 • Master the core concepts and mathematical foundations required to analyze and compare different model architectures.